ters52/javascript/README.md

     ```

   <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all uppercased, or all lowercased.
+  - [23.9](#naming--Acronyms-and-Initialisms) Treat abbreviations like acronyms in names as whole words, i.e. use loadHttpUrl, not loadHTTPURL, unless required by a platform name (e.g. XMLHttpRequest).

     > Why?
-Names are for readability, not to appease a computer algorithm.
+It will improve predictability.
+Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like IPv6 or iOS are present.

     ```javascript

     // bad
-    import SmsContainer from './containers/SmsContainer';
+    import SMSContainer from './containers/SMSContainer';

     // bad
     const HttpRequests = [
       // ...
     ];

-    // good
-    import SMSContainer from './containers/SMSContainer';

-    // good
+    // bad
     const HTTPRequests = [
       // ...
     ];

+    // good
+    import SmsContainer from './containers/SmsContainer';

-    // also good
+    // good
     const httpRequests = [
       // ...
     ];